elshaw82/elshaw82/README.md

 I've spent my time in lockdown doing the #100DaysOfCode challenge in order to kickstart my JavaScript journey!

-I'm nearing the end of R1, next up - React, Bootstrap and Sass
+I'm nearing the end of R1: next up - React, Bootstrap and Sass

-I love great design, CSS, fun animations, The National.
+I love great design, CSS, weird animations and The National.
 Pasta addict.
 She/Her.

 <hr/>